Opinion | The U.S. government left its own journalists behind in Afghanistan

 The USAGM journalists and staffers had every connection a group of potential evacuees could wish for, and their expectations were correspondingly high.
 After all, the U.S. government had moved heaven and earth to get Afghan journalists from private U.S. news organizations to safety.
 Surely, they assumed, it wouldn’t abandon the reporters for whom it was directly responsible.
 But they were wrong.

-The RFE/RL journalists and their families made several independent trips to the airport, often spending long days and nights waiting just outside the gates, but never managed to get inside, RFE/FL President Jamie Fly told me during an interview.
+The RFE/RL journalists and their families made several independent trips to the airport, often spending long days and nights waiting just outside the gates, but never managed to get inside, RFE/RL President Jamie Fly told me during an interview.
 And now, they are stranded.

 “You would have expected that the United States government, which helped create the space for journalism and civil society in Afghanistan over the last 20 years, would have tried to do more over the last several weeks to assist journalists who made a decision that it was best for them to leave the country,” Fly said.
 “But they consistently failed to do that.”

-Their initial optimism was rooted in what they claim were assurances that these U.S. government employees and contractors (RFE/FL is an independent grantee, whereas VOA is a U.S. government agency), would be taken care of.
+Their initial optimism was rooted in what they claim were assurances that these U.S. government employees and contractors (RFE/RL is an independent grantee, whereas VOA is a U.S. government agency), would be taken care of.
 Administration officials deny that any explicit promises were made.
 On Aug.
 23, the acting head of USAGM, Kelu Chao, wrote to President Biden, thanking him for the ongoing efforts of his national security team but warning him that the staff still had not managed to get into the airport.
 On Aug.
 25, a group of 67 lawmakers wrote a private letter to Biden urging him to focus on the USAGM employees before it was too late.

-Several senior administration officials repeatedly reassured RFE/FL not to worry, Fly told me, but even top level officials couldn’t overcome the utter dysfunction and lack of communication between Washington and Kabul.
+Several senior administration officials repeatedly reassured RFE/RL not to worry, Fly told me, but even top level officials couldn’t overcome the utter dysfunction and lack of communication between Washington and Kabul.
 At one point, Fly was on the phone with senior military officials who were trying to admit the group, waiting just outside the gate, but the message simply never got to the soldiers standing at the gate, and the group returned home.

 USAGM attempted several other bold gambits to get its people out.
-Two weeks ago, RFE/FL secured seats for its people on Czech airliners departing Kabul, but the people were turned away at the airport’s gates and the planes left without them.
+Two weeks ago, RFE/RL secured seats for its people on Czech airliners departing Kabul, but the people were turned away at the airport’s gates and the planes left without them.
 Last week, USAGM worked with the State Department to charter three planes and bring the people to Spain.
 But before the planes could land in Kabul, the Islamic State attacked the airport and the Pentagon canceled all further scheduled charters.

 In the final days before the Aug.
 31 deadline, the State Department told USAGM their people would be included among the last tranche of locally employed U.S. government staff, who had been given special priority at that time, Fly said.
 But as the deadline came and went, the USAGM employees simply never got the call to come to the airport.